smarty-php/smarty/docs/designers/language-basic-syntax/language-syntax-operators.md

 ## Ternary
-You can use the `?:` (or ternary) operator to test one expression and present the value of the second or third expression, based on the result of te test.
+You can use the `?:` (or ternary) operator to test one expression and present the value of the second or third expression, based on the result of the test.

 In other words:
 ```smarty